tinko26/ao/docs/environment/uint.md

 # Unsigned Integers

-The `ao_uint.h` module defines the `ao_uint_t` type, which represents the fastest unsigned integer type available on the target platform.
-Additionally, it contains a couple of useful functions.
+The `ao_uint.h` module defines the fastest unsigned integer type available on the target platform.
+Additionally, it provides a couple of useful functions.
+This module is considered abstract and should be overridden by a port package.

+## Type

+The `ao_uint_t` type represents the fastest unsigned integer type of the target platform.
+It is an alias for one of the fixed-width unsigned integer types defined by the standard library.

 ## Constants